wting/autojump/README.md

         j foo

--   Jump To A Child Directory
+-   Jump To A Child Directory:

     Sometimes it's convenient to jump to a child directory (sub-directory of current directory) rather than typing out the full